 Teachable comes with its own set of themes, and you’re free to use either of them as per your choice.
 However, with the basic plan, you have minimal customization options available.

 To access advanced customization options, you’ll have to upgrade to their business or professional plan.
 There’s no need to have any technical background.
-But, if you wish to customize the theme code to suit your needs and convenience, you can easily do so by using HTML/CSS and template language ‘Liquid’.
+But, if you wish to customize the theme code to suit your needs and convenience, you can easily do so by using HTML/CSS and the template language ‘Liquid’.

 On a similar note, Thinkific also lets you customize its theme code if you’re on one of its Legacy theme versions and using Pro Plan or other upgraded plans.